 Non-owner car insurance in Georgia, by age and gender

-Non-owner car insurance costs in Georgia vary by age and gender.
-If you add a male teen driver to your car insurance, expect to pay an average of $1,331 monthly, whereas if you add a 16-year-old female, you’ll pay $1,264 per month, based on CarInsurance.com’s analysis.
+Non-owner car insurance costs in Georgia can vary by age and gender.
+When you add a male teen driver to your car insurance, your premiums could go up by $1,331 a month, while adding a 16-year-old female might increase your monthly cost by $1,264.

 Non-owner auto insurance in the biggest Georgia cities

-In Athens the average cost of non-owner auto insurance is $25 per month or $304 per year, and Columbus drivers pay $27 a month for the same coverage.
+In Athens non-owner auto insurance costs $25 per month or $304 annually, while drivers in Columbus pay $27 monthly for the same coverage.

 The cost of living also determines the premiums.
 In areas with higher costs of living in Georgia, you can expect to pay more for non-owner insurance.